GMCTS/GMCTS-for-Urban-Planning/README.md

 # Installation Guide

-The demo `G-MCTS for urban planning` software is an EXE softwore run directly without need to install on a computer.
+The demo "StepGoal" software is an EXE that run directly on a computer without need to install.

 # Instructions for Use

-Please see the help file: Instruction for use.pdf
+Please see the help file "Instruction for use.pdf".